‘Vanderpump Rules’: Lala Kent Caught Breaking The Law In France?

 Kent landed in France at the end of last week after flying first class from Los Angeles with her boyfriend of two years.
 From there, Kent hit the red carpet at a number of events, one of which also included John Travolta, 50 Cent, and Kelly Preston, all of whom star in her boyfriend’s new movie.

-Lala Kent and Randall Emmett shared tons of images of one another, and even some videos, throughout their European getaway and in a couple of Kent’s clips, rapper 50 cent was seen goofing off with the couple.
+Lala Kent and Randall Emmett shared tons of images of one another, and even some videos, throughout their European getaway and in a couple of Kent’s clips, rapper 50 Cent was seen goofing off with the couple.

 Throughout the past couple of seasons of Vanderpump Rules, Kent has been seen on-screen without her movie producer boyfriend.
 In fact, she didn’t even mention him by name until the end of Season 6, after his divorce from Ambyr Childers was finalized.